gtrtuugii/Golang-Challenge-master/README.md

 # Tasks

 * Task 1: Ensure everything works.
 Start the database, then start the webserver.
 If things don't work, make them work.
-Call the `GET /users` endpoint to make sure the pre-populated data comes back as expected.
+Call the `GET /users` endpoint to make sure the pre-populated data comes back as expected.✅✅✅

-* Task 2: Create an endpoint to create a user.
+* Task 2: Create an endpoint to create a user. ✅✅✅

 * Task 3: Given the default database data, the endpoint for fetching users sometimes returns duplicates.
-Fix that.
+Fix that. ✅

 * Task 4: Create an endpoint to create a user message, and then modify `GET /users` to return a message count.

 * Task 5: Create a PATCH request for modifying users.
 Should allow the removal of user nicknames (setting nickname=NULL in the database).

-* Task 6: Write some simple unit tests to cover fetching user data and creating users.
+* Task 6: Write some simple unit tests to cover fetching user data and creating users. ✅

 * Task 7 (Optional): Implement some level of JWT Authentication.